Are you an advisor? Go to Unbiased Pro

 How long will $900k last in retirement?

-$900k can last you for over 25 years in retirement if your annual spending remains around $50,000, following the 4% rule.
+$900k can last you for over 25 years in retirement if your annual spending remains under $70,000.

 However, it will depend on your age at retirement and spending needs as a retiree.

-Retirement plans, annuities and Social Security benefits should all be considered alongside the figure you have sitting in savings, and you should also bear in mind that expenses as a retiree tend to be low.
-Especially if any children are now financially solvent adults and large loans, such as your mortgage, have been paid off.
+Retirement plans, annuities, and Social Security benefits should all be considered alongside the figure you have sitting in savings, and you should also bear in mind that expenses as a retiree tend to be low.

 Can I retire on $900k plus Social Security?